Pacing your story feature

 The best writers like the best music composers, take their readers on a journey.
 Loud and soft, fast and slow, tense and calm.

-There is no formula for a best-selling novel.
-So, don’t be afraid to play with your story’s pacing.
-Explore different ways in which a scene can be slowed down or sped up until you find the right fit.
+There is no formula for a best-selling novel, so don’t be afraid to play with your story’s pacing.
+Explore different ways to slow down or speed up a scene until you find the right fit.

 Now you know the tricks, it will be up to you to fine tune your writing.